gdarko/digital-license-manager/readme.txt

 **Digital License Manager is licensing plugin for WordPress that can be used to keep track of and sell your licenses form your site.
 Supported and maintained by friendly team behind. 😎**

-The plugin is compatible with WooCommerce although it can be used as standalone License Manager without WooCommerce.
+The plugin is compatible with WooCommerce, although it can be used as standalone License Manager without WooCommerce.

 ### ✨ Free Features